sWalbrun/filament-regex-import/README.md

         return collect([
             fn (User $user, Role $role) => $user->roles()->saveMany([$role]), fn (User $user) => event(new UserImported($user)),
-            function (User $user, Role $role, Post $post)  {
+            // Only gets called if a user, role and post with the matching type has been found by import function (User $user, Role $role, Post $post)  {
                 if ($role->is('user')) {
                     $user->post()->associate($post)->save();